top of page

 ANNA MARIA ISLAND LIVE WEBCAM

-Anna Maria Island, a seven-mile-long barrier island on Florida’s Gulf Coast west of Bradenton, is brimming with history, arts, and culture, and its award-winning beaches draw visitors from near and far looking for a laid-back getaway. https://maps.app.goo.gl/GkuJRxV8yxX1xcAFA
+About: Anna Maria Island, a seven-mile-long barrier island on Florida’s Gulf Coast west of Bradenton, is brimming with history, arts, and culture, and its award-winning beaches draw visitors from near and far looking for a laid-back getaway.
+The SALT Bar and Table is a small upscale restaurant nearby.

 ANNA MARIA ISLAND LIVE WEBCAM